datocms/old-website/src/legal/gdpr.md

 [Chargebee GDPR Compliance](https://www.chargebee.com/security/gdpr/)

-### Chartmogul
+### Fatture in Cloud

-We analyze system statistics with Chartmogul, to do so we integrate with Chargebee which passes on the information it receives.
+Our company needs to send certified digital invoices to our Italian customers and to the government.
+To do that we use _Fatture in Cloud_.

-The information passed on to Chartmogul is:
+The information passed on to _Fatture in Cloud_ are:

 * email,
 * first name,